Vietnam.vn - Nền tảng quảng bá Việt Nam

 Belgian Prime Minister Alexander De Croo outlines his country's priorities during its rotating presidency of the European Council.
 (Source: Belga)

-During an interview with the press, Belgian Prime Minister Alexander De Croo and Foreign Minister Hadja Lahbib outlined a number of priorities and programs during Belgium's presidency, which will begin on January 1, 2024 and last for six months.
+During an interview with the press, Belgian Prime Minister Alexander De Croo and Foreign Minister Hadja Lahbib outlined a number of priorities and programs during Belgium's presidency, which will start on January 1, 2024 and last for six months.

 This will be the 13th time in the history of European cooperation that Belgium chairs the EU Council of Ministers meetings and all preparatory meetings.